Tofu vs Paneer : What's the Difference?

 Types of Tofu

-• Firm tofu: Firm tofu has a denser texture and is perfect for stir-fries and grilling.
+• Firm Tofu: Holds its shape well, perfect for stir-fries and grilling.

 What is Paneer?